opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

     4. In case you selected several drawings, do one of the following:

-    - If you are using the scanner paper feeder, wait for all of the drawings to be scanned
+    - If you are using the scanner paper feeder, wait for all of the drawings to be scanned.

     - If you are not using the paper feeder, you will be prompted to replace the drawing on the scanner bed, before scanning the following drawing.